Precision Time Protocol

 • Power Profile-2017 supports only transparent clock mode.

-PTP Mode and Profile
+PTP mode and profile

 • The switch and the grandmaster clock must be in the same PTP domain.

-ptp clock boundary domain 1 profile power
+ptp clock boundary domain 1 profile {power | power-2017}allow-without-tlv

 • When the switch is in Power Profile mode, only the peer_delay mechanism is supported.

-ptp clock boundary domain 1 profile power
+ptp clock boundary domain 1 profile {power | power-2017}

 clock-port 1

-transport ethernet multicast interface gi1/0/1
+transport ethernet multicast interface gi0/1/1

-no ptp clock transparent domain x profile power
+no ptp clock transparent domain x profile {power | power-2017}

 ptp clock transparent domain x profile default